schmid07/TidyTuesday_Weekly_Data_Viz_Challenge/README.md

-# TidyTuesday
+# TidyTuesday - Weekly Data Viz Challenge in R
 This repository contains code used for [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) visualizations.
-TidyTuesday is a weekly data challenge which allows for the refinement of data cleaning, manipulation and visualisation skills using `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
+TidyTuesday is a weekly data challenge which which places an emphasis on summarizing and arranging data to make meaningful charts using `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
 A list of visualisations is provided below: https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-10-06/readme.md

 ![](plots/tt_2020_week41.png)